biotope/meeting-notes/biotope/2018-06-05_biotopeVision.md

 - Build projects and design system styleguides with a single code source.
 - Easily ensure high quality standards for the whole library even when developed by multiple suppliers.
 - Make it easy to work with a team of many developers, all providing components to the library.
-- Create your own ui library to choose from in your projects.
+- Create your own UI library to choose from in your projects.

 ## It helps companies to:
 - Create a UI component library which can be maintained in a central place.
-- Versioning enables you to use all ui-components independently in different projects.
+- Versioning enables you to use all UI components independently in different projects.
 - Ensure a consistent UI across all your projects.
-- Let multiple partners contribute to the ui library without compatiblity & quality issues.
-Bring their design system to live.
+- Let multiple partners contribute to the UI library without compatibility & quality issues.
+Bring their design system to life.
 Real usable code, no dummy html components in a seperate styleguide tool.
--	Doesnt matter how big the component library gets.
+-	Doesn't matter how big the component library gets.
 Projects only use components they need.
 So performance stays high.
 - Maintain and extend the ui library over years to avoid getting out-of-date and having to start from scratch again.